 4 - Build a strategic disaster recovery plan

-To ensure your entire team follows the preventative measures that help your business mitigate the risk of data loss from natural disaster, your technologies, recovery objectives and protocols need to be documented in a strategic plan for your entire organization to access in the event of a worst case scenario.
+To ensure your entire team follows the preventative measures that help your business mitigate the risk and impact of data loss from natural disaster, your technologies, recovery objectives and protocols need to be documented in a strategic plan for your entire organization to access in the event of a worst case scenario.
 Without a clear strategy, data that could be recovered will likely be lost.

 Did you know that data discovery is one of the first steps in ensuring you know exactly where your data resides, so you can better protect it from data loss?